sheel-gandhi/PyBer_Analysis/README.md

 ### Driver Count and City Type

 Number of Drivers in Urban cities is maximum ranging from 22 to 52.
 And that is Rural cities is the least which is from 1 to 7.
 Suburban cities are in the middle with a range of 5 to 21.
 This is the same pattern we saw in the previous relationship (city type and ride count).
-This shows that there is high demand for drivers in Urban cities as number of rides are also high in Urban cities.
+This shows the number of drivers in each city supports the number of rides which are high Urban city and low in Rural city.
 ![image](https://user-images.githubusercontent.com/108366412/182763321-963ad2a8-0ae9-426f-9925-91b29ce2d1a9.png)

 The above statement can also be concluded with the following pie chart which shows that out of total number of Drivers, 80.9% of drivers are in Urban cities whereas 16.3% are in Suburban and only 2.6% are in Rural cities.